cyber-anderson/Formatix/README.md

 # Formatix Image Converter

-Formatix is a desktop batch image converter built for speed and simplicity.
-Convert entire folders between WEBP, JPEG, PNG, ICO and more — with resize, crop, and quality control — in just a few clicks.
+Formatix is a fast, lightweight batch image converter for Windows.
+Convert, resize and optimize WEBP, JPEG, PNG, BMP, TIFF, ICO and HEIC images in just a few clicks.

 No file limits, no internet connection.
 Your images never leave your computer.